spxbhuhb/zakadabar-stack/core/doc/internals/Introduction.md

 - have current, easy-to-use documentation.

 It is by no means perfect nor complete.
 It contains only what we've needed on the way for our in-house projects.

-That said, we think the concept is solid.
+That said, we think that the concept is solid, and we reached the point when the feedback from the community can help us to smooth the rough edges.

 Licence is Apache 2.0.